AlissaSabre/GTBench/Readme.md

 THIS SERVICE MAY CONTAIN TRANSLATIONS POWERED BY GOOGLE.
 GOOGLE DISCLAIMS ALL WARRANTIES RELATED TO THE TRANSLATIONS, EXPRESS OR IMPLIED, INCLUDING ANY WARRANTIES OF ACCURACY, RELIABILITY, AND ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

-GTBench uses [Google.Cloud.Translate.V3 library](https://www.nuget.org/packages/Google.Cloud.Translate.V3/) by Google LLC distributed under [Apach license](https://www.nuget.org/packages/Google.Cloud.Translate.V3/2.0.0/license).
+GTBench uses [Google.Cloud.Translate.V3 library](https://www.nuget.org/packages/Google.Cloud.Translate.V3/) by Google LLC distributed under [Apache license](https://www.nuget.org/packages/Google.Cloud.Translate.V3/2.0.0/license).

 GTBench uses [HamburgerMenu](https://www.nuget.org/packages/HamburgerMenu/) by Alican Erdoğan distributed under the [MIT License](https://opensource.org/licenses/MIT).